JayMartMedia/helpful-resources/encryption.md

 # Helpful Resources About Encryption

+# E2EE (End-to-end encryption)

+Dr. Mike Pound explains how end-to-end encryption works, and vulnerabilities that could arise if e2e encryption could not be used: https://youtu.be/jkV1KEJGKRA (Computerphile)

 # RSA (Rivest–Shamir–Adleman)

 RSA is a standard asymmetric (public/private) key encryption algorithm.
 Often used for SSH keys, TLS handshakes, and more.
 RSA is slower than symmetric key algorithms such as AES, so RSA is typically used to exchange a primary key at the beginning of a session.
 Then the symmetric key is used to encrypt and decrypt the data payloads that are transmitted throughout the session.